The Best USA Road Trips In July

 The second smallest state in the US, Delaware was the first to become an official state of the US, having signed the constitution in 1787!
 Home to 28 miles of shoreline, historic forts, and cypress swamps, Delaware makes for a perfect budget-friendly USA destination in July.

 When you think of beaches in the United States – most people think of Florida, California, and Hawaii.
 Delaware, however, is considered ‘The Nation’s Summer Capitol’ because a mass exodus occurs from Washington D.C. to their sandy shores every year!
-There is even a 40 year old National Sandcastle Building Contest mid-July at Delaware Seashore State Park… we would definitely participate and let the good-natured competitiveness take over!
+There is even a 40 year old National Sandcastle Building Contest in mid-July at Delaware Seashore State Park… we would definitely participate and let the good-natured competitiveness take over!

 - Most Popular Beaches in Delaware: Broadkill Beach, Fenwick Island, Lewes Beach, Cape Henlopen State Park, and Delaware Seashore State Park